nasa/Transform-to-Open-Science/Year_of_Open_Science_Cookbook/organization_actions_year_of_open_science.md

 # Organization Actions for the Year of Open Science

-*If you are an open science practitioner or part of an organization committed to reflecting open science principles in your policy, funding, and governance, then TOPS invites you to join us in strengthening open science through your participation in the Year of Open science.*
+Are you a leader of an organization who is committed to transforming the research culture to one of open science?
+The following suggested activities can help get you started!

 ## Budget for Year of Open Science Activities